 The process of acquiring a language is a personal pathway and unfortunately, due to its complexity, there is no one-size-fits-all type of answer to this question.

-However, we will try to shed some light on the factors that may influence each individual, the possible pros and cons of simultaneous language acquisition, and how to improve your education environment.
+However, we will try to shed some light on the factors that may influence each individual, the possible pros and cons of simultaneous language acquisition, and how to improve your education environment when learning languages.

 This term refers to a person that takes lessons of two or more languages dissimilar to their mother tongue at the same time; like a native Italian speaker who would like to polish his Russian and learn Japanese at the same time to improve his work opportunities within their company.